 Yu Nong

-I am an incoming tenure-track Assistant Professor in the Department of Computer Science and Engineering at Oakland University, starting in Fall 2026.
-I received my Ph.D. in Computer Science and Engineering from the University at Buffalo, advised by Dr. Haipeng Cai.
+I am a Ph.D. candidate in Computer Science and Engineering from the University at Buffalo, advised by Dr. Haipeng Cai.
 Before that, I was a Ph.D. candidate in the School of Electrical Engineering and Computer Science at Washington State University.

 My research lies at the intersection of Software Engineering, Software Security, and Artificial Intelligence.
 I develop data-centric and AI-assisted techniques for software vulnerability detection, classification, repair, benchmarking, and security dataset construction.